huguanjing/ghulab/about.md

 ## News

+* **2018-1-13~17** I am attending the International Plant & Animal Genome XXVI conference in San Diego, and will give a talk int the "Polyploidy" workshop!
 * **2017-5-12~13** I am attending the NYC Global Reseach Iniative Workop "Plant Genome Evolution: From Genotype to Phenotype through Regulatory Networks", and give a talk titled "Dynamics of duplicated netoworks in polyploids".
 * **2017-4-23** Hellow World!
 My website is up.